apache/spark/docs/sql-programming-guide.md

-The entry point into all relational functionality in Spark is the [SQLContext](api/sql/core/index.html#org.apache.spark.sql.SQLContext) class, or one of its decendents.
+The entry point into all relational functionality in Spark is the [SQLContext](api/sql/core/index.html#org.apache.spark.sql.SQLContext) class, or one of its descendants.
 To create a basic SQLContext, all you need is a SparkContext.

 {% highlight scala %}
 val sc: SparkContext // An existing SparkContext.